Tips for Treating the Flu

-People at high risk for serious complications from the flu include children younger than 5 years old, pregnant women, people with asthma, and those with weakened immune systems.
-If they get the flu and their symptoms are reported within the first 2 days of the illness, a doctor might prescribe an antiviral medicine.
+If they report flu symptoms within the first 2 days of the illness, a doctor might prescribe an antiviral medicine.
 But these medicines usually only shorten the course of the infection by 1 or 2 days.

 If your child gets the flu:

 - Encourage your child to rest in bed or on the couch with a supply of magazines, books, quiet music, and perhaps a favorite movie.

-- Dress your child in layers so you can add and remove layers during bouts of chills or fever.
+- Dress your child in layers that are easy to add and remove during bouts of chills or fever.